 What are some of the most popular gacha games?

-Some of the world’s most popular games incorporate gacha elements, and you may have played them without realizing they were gacha games.
-Genshin Impact, an anime-style action role playing game (RPG), grossed over $3 billion in its first launch year – the highest ever first-launch revenue for a game ever.
-Fate/Grand Order, a turn-based combat game, was 2017’s sixth highest-grossing mobile game, and it remains popular to this day, bringing in a monthly revenue of over $86 million.
+Genshin Impact grossed over $3 billion in its first launch year – the highest ever first-launch revenue for a game ever.
+And Fate/Grand Order, a turn-based combat game, was 2017’s sixth highest-grossing mobile game.
+It remains popular to this day, bringing in a monthly revenue of over $86 million.